amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/Falstor (Kingdom).md

 # Overview
-The Kingdom of Falstor is situated in the Southeast of Chandaria, bordered by [[Rodigia|The Kingdom of Rodigia]] and the
+The Kingdom of Falstor is situated in the Southeast of Chandaria, bordered by [[Rodigia|The Kingdom of Rodigia]] and the Howling Peaks to the north, and bordered on every other side by the waters of the Azure Expanse.
+The Kingdom's lands are dominated by fields and forests, however there is a thick swamp to the south